 “Few things in life truly matter,” he realized.
 “The rest is self-imposed crap.”
-He’d believed he’d already learned that lesson in life, but understood now that his past, though rich with hard-learned lessons, had only glanced at the true meaning of success.
+He’d believed he’d already learned that lesson in life but understood now that his past, though rich with hard-learned lessons, had only glanced at the true meaning of success.

 “Good isn’t good when great is expected,” Kent was taught.
 So while his friends partied and enjoyed being teenagers, Kent worked long hours in his father’s wholesale grocery business.
 As his friends traded high school adventures for fraternities and college degrees, Kent stayed behind in Memphis, revolutionizing his family business with an innovative idea.

-Business had been good while their company bought available items and sold them at wholesale prices to clients, but business exploded when they decided to start asking their customers what they wanted, instead of trying to sell what they had.
+Business had been good when their company bought available items and sold them at wholesale prices to clients, but business exploded when they decided to start asking their customers what they wanted, instead of trying to sell what they had.
 Tapping into what their customers needed, and then filling that need, changed everything, “We were shopping instead of selling.

-Thousands of orders came in, launching their business into the million dollar club.
+Thousands of orders came in, launching their business into the million-dollar club.
 When many of his friends struggled to find work after college, Kent became their boss.

-At twenty-three years old Kent Clothier was running a 50 million dollar a year business.
+At twenty-three years old Kent Clothier was running a 50 million dollar-a-year business.